-We review and compare the top boiler & combi-boiler brands and models for 2023, to help Canadian homeowners and businesses choose the right hydronic heating system.
+We review and compare the best boilers in Canada (including combi boilers) for 2024 to help Canadian homeowners and businesses choose the right hydronic heating system.

-Furnace Prices has compared some of the most popular boiler brands on the market and evaluated them based on things like price, features, efficiency, warranties, and more.
+To help you choose the right system, Furnace Prices has compared some of the best boilers in Canada and evaluated them based on things like price, features, efficiency, warranties, and more.
 This guide will review the best boilers and combi boilers in Canada to help you decide which boiler system is best for your home, your needs, and your budget.

 Here are just a few of the things we examine when reviewing the best boilers in Canada: